sttp/Specification/Sections/U-TLS.md

 KeyPacket;
 ```

-Notes about the `KeyPacket` fields:
+Notes about the `Key Packet` fields:
 * `PacketType` - Identifies that this is a `Key Packet`
 * `Version` - The version number of the protocol.
 The current version is Version 1.
 * `InstanceID` - This is a randomly generated ID for every packet.
 This field is used by the receiver to ignore a duplicate packet if one occurs.